ABOUT

 SHARKA REY

-(Basel) is a Czech born and Basel-based conscious sexuality educator, bodyworker, yoga teacher, performer, international retreat and workshop organizer with experience in and passion for body mechanics, movement, dance, contact improvisation, theatre improvisation, and martial arts.
+(Basel) is a Czech-born, Basel-based conscious sexuality educator, bodyworker, yoga teacher, performer, and organizer of international retreats and workshops, with experience in and a passion for body mechanics, movement, dance, contact improvisation, theater improvisation, and martial arts.

 TAMANDUA

-(Berlin) is a full time professional kinbaku artist and instructor who is invited internationally to share his approach to tormenting japanese rope bondage.
+(Berlin) is a full-time professional kinbaku artist and instructor who is invited internationally to share his approach to Japanese rope bondage.

-"I have a passionately sadistic streak and a deep love for the aesthetic realm of kinbaku.
-For me, the core of kinbaku lies in the meeting between the aesthetic expression and the emotional or erotic intention of the practice.
-And the more ones tying develops, the more seamlessly the parts can intermingle."
+“I have a passionately sadistic streak and a deep love for the aesthetic realm of kinbaku.
+For me, the essence of kinbaku lies in the intersection of aesthetic expression and the emotional or erotic intent of the practice.
+And the more one’s tying skills develop, the more seamlessly these elements can blend together.”